porres/pd-cyclone/README.md

 Fred Jan Kraan's Repository (versions 0.1-Alpha-57 and 0.2beta):

-Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library, where he worked on further developments and releases, such as cyclone version 0.1alpha-57 from october 2015 (available here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>).
+Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library, where he worked on further developments and releases, such as cyclone version 0.1alpha-57 from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57>).

 Cyclone "0.2beta" is the next and last currently released version of Cyclone.
-It is found in Fred Jan Kraan's repository and also available when searching for externals in Pd Vanilla.
-But you can check it here too: <https://github.com/porres/pd-cyclone/releases/tag/0.2beta1>.
+It is found in Fred Jan Kraan's repository and also available when searching for externals in Pd Vanilla - check https://github.com/electrickery/pd-miXedSon/releases

 -------